Wednesday, November 9, 2016

 Community Training Program

-Crisis Clinic has been a first call for help for those in need of emotional support and social services for nearly 50 years.
-Today, we are a nationally recognized leader in mental health, crisis intervention, and information and referral services.
+Crisis Clinic has been a first call for help for people in need of emotional support and social services for over 50 years.
+Today, we are a nationally recognized leader in mental health, suicide and crisis intervention, and information and referral services.